samtay/samtay.github.io/_drafts/pgm-intro.md

                      &= 0.097 + 0.043 + 0.054 + 0.331 \\\
                      &= 0.525
 \end{align}
-So in the marginal distribution, it is more likely that an individual is in favor of Medicare for all.
+Marginally it is more likely that an individual is in favor of Medicare for all.
 However, suppose we observe that this individual does not support stricter gun laws.
 How does this change the probability of the former issue?